Aesthetic practitioners are seeing an increase in couples choosing to have cosmetic treatments together! How cute.

 In fact it seems that men being nagged to sort out their crows feet is a common occurrence Dr Malaika Smith from Dr Malaika Clinics thinks so, she told Glowday: "I have recently had three couples, but with two of them it was definitely the wives who wanted the husbands to have the treatment.
 When I was doing the consultation with one of the husbands and I asked him what he'd like me to help with he jokingly replied: “I have no idea, you’ll have to ask her!"
 Luckily it was someone that I have known for many years, so I knew it was a joke, but I still did my due diligence as a medic, friend or not, it’s a medical procedure at the end of the day, so it did then mean a longer conversation with him during the consent process to ensure that he was happy to proceed!"

 Are women hypocrites?
 Wouldn't we be furious if our husbands suggested we have a cosmetic treatment?
-While I'm no psychologist, I would hazard a guess most women would feel upset, conscious and insecure if their partner suggested a bit of Botox.
+While I'm no psychologist, I would hazard a guess most women would feel upset, conscious and insecure if their partner suggested a bit of wrinkle smoothing.
 On the contrary, I think men (not all of them) tend to feel rather pleased if their partner suggests a treatment to fix a flaw.
 And hey, if we make the booking for them too, even better!

 Babe, have you noticed your jangly jowls?
 I really think we ought to do something about it now.